How Do I Join?

-The Trophy Room is going to be removed and the original kitchen will be expanded to where the original French Lift is located today.
+The Trophy Room has been removed and the kitchen will be expanded to where the original French Lift was located.
 This will allow Chef Andrew Sutton to create a highly diverse menu and give him the exclusive location he's needed to truly stretch his wings.

 Le Grand Salon

-The Main Dining Room has been re-named 'Le Grand Salon' and will experience a new, elegant and more open look with the removal of the fireplace, replaced by large windows.
-The flooring is being updated, replaced with a large diagonal checkerboard design and the tables and chairs are being updated, reflecting a slightly lighter, more elegant setting.
-The style will be something similar to the high end restaurants of New Orleans.
-The design will continue to be based heavily upon French influence, but not quite so dark and heavy as current decor reflects.
+The Main Dining Room has been re-named 'Le Grand Salon' and has experienced a new, elegant and more open look with the removal of the fireplace, replaced by large windows.
+The flooring has been updated, replaced with a large diagonal checkerboard design and the tables and chairs have been updated, reflecting a slightly lighter, more elegant setting.
+The style reflects the high end restaurants of New Orleans.
+The design will continue to be based heavily upon French influence, but not quite so dark and heavy as the previous decor reflected.

 Le Salon Nouveau

 When news of the enhancement project were but whispers amongst a few fortunate members, you would frequently hear the name 'Jazz Lounge' being mentioned.
-Most certainly appropriate for any venue located within New Orleans Square, this new addition has been formally named 'Le Salon Nouveau'.
+Most certainly appropriate for any venue located within New Orleans Square, this new addition was formally named 'Le Salon Nouveau'.

-What was once storage above The French Market, will soon fill with the sounds of music and laughter as guests enjoy fresh appetizers and hand crafted specialty beverages.
+What was once storage above The French Market, is now filled the sounds of music and laughter as guests enjoy fresh appetizers and hand crafted specialty beverages.

-Featuring a beautifully hand carved wooden bar, tall ceilings with vintage style skylights, dark wood, a grand piano and plush seating, this room will prove beyond any doubt, that Kim Irvine understands exactly that which Walt, Emile and Dorothea had in mind.
-I have absolutely no doubt that members and their guests will utilize this wonderfully appointed lounge extensively and will probably ask, 'Why did Disney wait so long?'
+Featuring a beautifully hand carved wooden bar, tall ceilings with vintage style skylights, dark wood, a grand piano and plush seating, this room proves beyond any doubt, that Kim Irvine understands exactly that which Walt, Emile and Dorothea had in mind.
+Members and their guests now utilize this wonderfully appointed lounge extensively and will probably ask, 'Why did Disneyland wait so long to upgrade?'